-Everyone on Liberty University's campus is subject to state, federal, and local laws, as well as University policy, concerning the possession and use of alcohol, drugs, and drug paraphernalia.
-Specifically, University policy prohibits alcohol, illegal drugs, and drug paraphernalia on campus and prohibits students from consuming or possessing alcohol.
-LUPD enforces these laws and University policy.
-Therefore, anyone found in violation of these laws may be arrested, prosecuted, and/or subject to disciplinary action, including dismissal from the University.
+Everyone on Liberty University's campus is subject to state, federal, and local laws, as well as university policy, concerning the possession and use of alcohol, drugs, and drug paraphernalia.
+Specifically, university policy prohibits alcohol, illegal drugs, and drug paraphernalia on campus and prohibits students from consuming or possessing alcohol.
+LUPD enforces these laws and university policy.
+Therefore, anyone found in violation of these laws may be arrested, prosecuted, and/or subject to disciplinary action, including dismissal from the university.

-The Dean of Students Office provides drug- and alcohol-abuse programs through AlcoholEdu, Campus Answers, Five to Thrive, Choices, and Substance Abuse Awareness.
+The Dean of Students Office provides drug- and alcohol-abuse programs through AlcoholEdu, Campus Answers, Choices, and Substance Abuse Awareness.
 AlcoholEdu and Campus Answers are provided by EverFi and are interactive online programs designed to reduce the negative consequences of alcohol among students.
-Five to Thrive is offered to the incoming students as part of their orientation experience.
-Five to Thrive also emphasizes awareness of other significant topics, including sexual violence awareness, campus safety, and substance abuse education.
 Choices is a program offered by the Office of Community Life, which is a part of the Dean of Students Office.
 Students who attend Choices have often been assigned the program as an educational sanction from the Office of Community Life.
 This class is held 2-3 times each semester and is facilitated by Associate Directors of Community Life.
 Substance abuse awareness programs (e.g., Celebrate Recovery and Relapse Prevention Group) are also offered by the Dean of Students Office.